alexa-js/alexa-app/README.md

 // Set a session variable
 // By defailt, Alexa only persists session variables to the next request.
 The alexa-app module
-// makes session variables persist across multiple requests response.session(String attributeName, String attributeValue)
+// makes session variables persist across multiple requests. response.session(String attributeName, String attributeValue)

 // Send the response as success